Ancient Indian Secrets to be an Excellent Student!

 “So this was the reason students were sent to Gurukulam in their childhood?
 I understand that our Indian ancestors were very clever.
 They said it in a nutshell: You stop wishing and start doing! ”

 Student’s life is like tapasya (penance).
 He/she shouldn’t be lazy and should be always active.
 Vedic culture has always stressed the importance of education.
-In a total life span, the first quarter has been dedicated to learning and development of intellect.
-Hence, the above pointers tell a student to remain agile, mentally sharp, physically fit and concentrate on achievement of the goal.
+In a total life span, the first quarter has been dedicated to the learning and development of intellect.
+Hence, the above pointers tell a student to remain agile, mentally sharp, physically fit and concentrate on the achievement of the goal.

 By